American Samoa women's national under-17 football team

 The American Samoa women's national under-17 football team is the second highest women's youth team of women's football in American Samoa and is controlled by the Football Federation American Samoa, the governing body of the sport in the territory.

 History

-American Samoa never participated in the OFC U-17 Women's Championship so far.
-However, in 2017 they will participate for the first time.
+American Samoa participated in the OFC U-17 Women's Championship for the first time in 2017.